MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/show-ads-target-audience.md

 *  All available countries/regions
 *  Selected cities, zip codes, metro areas (Nielsen DMA® in the United States), states/provinces, and countries/regions

 Each location criterion defines a location code for the accompanying criterion bid adjustment.

-If you are using the Campaign Management service, add the *LocationCriterion* to either the *BiddableCampaignCriterion* or *BiddableAdGroupCriterion* objects.
-If you are using the Bulk service, use either the [Campaign Location Criterion](../bulk-service/campaign-location-criterion.md) or [Ad Group Location Criterion](../bulk-service/ad-group-location-criterion.md) records.
+Although location criterions are most often used to designate the specific locations where you want to show your ads, Bing Ads also lets you specify locations you want to exclude from seeing your ads.
+Excluded locations are also known as negative location criterions.

+Each negative location criterion defines a location code where you do not want your ads to show.

 The maximum number of combined location and negative location criterions that you can specify per campaign or ad group is 10,000.

-> [!NOTE]
-> Although location criterions are most often used to designate the specific locations where you want to show your ads, Bing Ads also lets you specify locations you want to exclude from seeing your ads.
-To exclude a location, see [Negative Location Criterion](#negativelocationcriterion).

 ### <a name="locationintentcriterion"></a>Location Intent Criterion
 Set the location intent criterion to *PeopleInOrSearchingForOrViewingPages* if you want to show ads to people in, searching for, or viewing pages about your targeted location.
 For example if the [Location Criterion](#locationcriterion) includes London and the location intent criterion is *PeopleInOrSearchingForOrViewingPages*, then someone physically located in Florida searching for London hotels will see the ad.